oleksiivelychko/go-microservice/README.md

 # go-microservice

-### Completely ready-for-production API microservice waits to deploy on AWS cloud.
+### Demo API microservice waits to deploy on cloud.
 Communicates with gRPC service as well.

 📌 CRUD actions:
 ```